 Golden hour has just come to an end and the sky is slowly fading from a rich cyan to black, but that doesn’t mean it’s time to pack up your things and leave.
-Although natural light has its ethereal qualities, nighttime photography forces you to be a bit more creative now that you’re mainly working with artificial light sources.
-Possible locations for night photography include downtown city locations, open fields with star visibility, or even beaches.
+Although natural light has its ethereal qualities, nighttime photography forces you to showcase your technical mastery with artificial light sources.
+Possible locations for night photography include downtown city locations, open fields with star visibility, or even moonlit beaches.
 Once the sky loses its color, it is time to whip out your off-camera flashes and constant LED’s to create some magic.
-To help on your next nighttime session, check out these 6 night photography ideas from our Unscripted series, part of our library of Premium content.
+To help on your next nighttime session, check out these 6 night photography ideas.

 6 Night Photography Ideas